kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 Agile acquisition prioritizes objective-level requirements, focusing on the “what” over the “how.”
 It values working products over exhaustive documentation, aligning with agile delivery principles and user-centered outcomes.
 Selection methodologies emphasize a “show, don’t tell” model.
 Consequently, solicitations often include past experience as a technical evaluation factor distinct from past performance:

-* **Past Performance** evaluates a vendor’s ability to meet contract requirements—based on size, scope, and duration.
+* **Past Performance** evaluates a vendor’s ability to meet contract requirements, based on size, scope, and duration.
 * **Past Experience** focuses on *what* was delivered and *how*, reflecting technical capabilities and innovation in execution.

 ---